Welcome to our guide to living room storage options!

 Of all the kinds of shelf units that one can get, corner shelves make the most out of limited and unused space.
 These are a great idea if you have unused corners and need a bit more storage space.
 Learn more here.

-A simple leaning shelf can fit in smaller space and create good storage space to almost any style living room.
+A simple leaning shelf can fit in a smaller space and create good storage space for almost any style of living room.
 This particular shelf has a distressed painted wood look that’s perfect for a shabby chic living room.
 Learn more here.
 Designed by Dapper Dave’s Workshop.